johnpeart/johnpeart.github.io/src/blogpost/2015-05-18-apple-watch-thoughts-impressions.md

 The problem I continually faced with my Pebble was that it ran out of battery unexpectedly.
 I forgot to charge it all the time because battery life was wildly inconsistent.
 Sometimes it would last a week, sometimes only 4 days.
 Apple Watch may only have a single day's equivalent charge, but the habit of charging every day means I never have to worry about it running out mid-day.

 And charging is super simple.
 It's a bit annoying that you have yet another proprietary charging cable, but despite that, wireless charging is a boon.
-I hope they add it to the iPhone and iPad soon too.
+I hope they add it to iPhone and iPad soon too.

 All day battery life isn't a reason to buy the Watch, and Apple knows it.
 That's why they tried to avoid talking about it.
 You don't buy a watch — let alone a smartwatch — because battery life is good; you simply avoid the ones that are poor.
 But there's no reason to avoid Apple Watch — battery life is fine.